 Popular Tours & Day Trips to See the Southern Lights

+Outside Tasmania, I found only one other option.
+Chimu offers a nighttime aurora flight out of Melbourne that seems like a really cool experience.
 Beyond that, you’re unfortunately a bit ‘on your own’ for trying to view the aurora australis in Australia.
 Hopefully, based on the rest of the information in this guide, you’ll feel confident planning your own trip.